headwirecom/aem-ide-tooling-4-intellij/Readme.md

 #### Releases:

-Latest Pre-Release of 1.0.1 (pr1) is out.
+Release of 1.0.1 is out.
 Check out in the release section.

 New Releases can be found in the **Code -> Release** section on
 GitHub: [AEM Intellij Plugin](https://github.com/headwirecom/aem-ide-tooling-4-intellij)